kbr19-thu/kbr19-thu.github.io/content/post/writing-technical-content/index.md

 ---
-title: One paper was accepted by ICCCBE 2022!
+title: Our one paper was accepted by ICCCBE 2022!
 date: 2022-10-26
 math: true
 summary: About Text Mining-Based Patent Analysis for Automated Rule Checking in AEC.